sheaivey/react-context-reducer/README.md

 export default MyComponent;
 ```

 If everything was coded up correctly you should now see two buttons and the state value.
-Each time a button is pressed you will also see the action being logged to the console because of the `dispatchLogger` middleware.
+Each time a button is pressed you will also see the action being logged to the console because of the `reduxDevTools()` middleware.